Judah and La Playa station

 Judah and La Playa station (often called Ocean Beach) is a light rail stop that serves as the western terminus of the Muni Metro N Judah line.
 It is located in the Sunset District neighborhood adjacent to the Great Highway and Ocean Beach.
 The station has functioned as the terminus of the N Judah line since October 21, 1928.
-The station has a mini-high platform for accessibility, but most passengers load trains from the street, crossing a lane of traffic to reach the sidewalks.
+The station has a mini-high platform for accessibility, but most passengers board trains from the street, crossing a lane of traffic to reach the sidewalks.